<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<title>Agile Game – Marshmallow Fun: Practice Review And Retrospective</title>
+<title>Agile Game – Marshmallow Fun: Practice Review and Retrospective</title>

 <link>https://agileparenting.net/tool/lorem-ipsum-2/</link>